jantman/pelican-themes/pelican-bootstrap3/README.md

 ## NOTE

 If you want to adjust this theme to your own liking, I encourage you to fork it.
 This theme has started to gather more and more attention in the form of stars and forks.
-I'm not seeing much real participation though :) If you make improvements that are useful to others and can make the theme better in general **please don't hesitate to make a pull request**.
+I'm not seeing much real participation though.
+If you make improvements that are useful to others and can make the theme better in general **please don't hesitate to make a pull request**.

 ## Installation